 We made them all doctors and professors and decorated their name tags with science stickers.
 This made them super official.
 Of course mommy and daddy had name tags too!

 Little Dude enjoyed putting the stickers on the tags and got super excited about the party as he saw them come together.
 His got some extra decorations, of course, since it was his special day.

 When it was time to get started, the birthday boy passed out a science kit to each of his friends.
 We assembled the kits in gallon zipper bags and put names and more stickers on each one.

 Each scientist got a composition notebook so they could take notes of any future scientific discoveries they might make.
-They also got a pencil donated by daddy, those Precision Remodeling pencils may be priceless some day!
+They also got a pencil to jot down any findings they may want to remember.